psyxcience/QuestDroid/README.md

 # QuestDroid
-A droidscript (javascript) application to easily conduct questionnaires on android phones/tablets.
+A android application to easily conduct questionnaires on android phones/tablets.